Pop Art Paintings of John Wesley: The Point Where Utamaro Meets Chic Young

 2

 John Wesley (b.
 1928) is an American painter and printmaker.
 Being influenced by American comics and obsessed with eroticism in a Freudian way, Wesley is often considered a pop artist.
 The painter himself keeps silent about the definitions.
-On the contrary, curators, art historians, and journalists try to place his works under such categories as pop art (Tom Wesselman) and surrealism (Rene Magritte and Giorgio de Chirico).
+On the contrary, curators, art historians, and journalists try to place his works under such categories as Pop Art Porn: Bedroom Paintings of the American Artist Tom Wesselmann and Max Ernst's Famous Collage Novel, and sculpture.
+His colorful works, influenced by fauvism and abstractionism, are great examples of the pop art genre.

 Libidinous Allegories